Make Your

 While it may be hard to pull yourself away from the Grand Old Lady, knowing she’ll be waiting for you when you return makes it worthwhile investing time to explore your surroundings.

-Guests can also sign up for bus tours, rent rowboats and small outboards, embark on a chartered fishing trip, and motor out to Stevenson Island to see the wreck of the E.C.
+Guests can also take bus tours, rent boats, embark on a chartered fishing trip, or take a Scenicruise to Stevenson Island to view the wreck of the E.C.
 Waters, the largest vessel to ever ply the lake.

-Not only does it hold a place in history, it has welcomed a fair share of historic figures.
-Joining guests who return year after year (and would move in permanently if the summers-only resort were open year-round) have been Presidents Coolidge and Carter, Bill Gates, Warren Buffett, Ted Turner, and members of the Rockefeller family who were in the neighborhood while helping create nearby Grand Teton National Park.
+Not only does it hold a place in history, but it has welcomed a fair share of historical figures, including Presidents Coolidge and Carter, Bill Gates, Warren Buffett, Ted Turner, and members of the Rockefeller family who were “in the neighborhood” while helping create nearby Grand Teton National Park.

 Contributors to this article include and .